1. I took a train from New York to Harrisburg yesterday to join a protest urging the Pennsylvania electors not to cast their votes for Donald Trump.

 82. For some reason the Harrisburg train station store has living food in it & a living bookstore, with Robert Ludlum beside Edward Said's Culture & Imperialism & the Complete Poems of Emily Dickinson & the comic book of John Lewis's March.

-83. I was happy to see that a bewildered 17-year-old could come in & find The Fire Next Time the way I found it at the department store in Avalon New Jersey on the mass-market paperback rack next to the flipflops.
+83. I was happy to see that a bewildered 17-year-old could come in & find The Fire Next Time the way I found it at the department store in Avalon New Jersey where my grandparents lived, on the mass-market paperback rack next to the flipflops.

 84. The train station bookshelves were the closest approximation I saw all day of an interracial conversation.

 85. Around the corner from the bookshelves, pasted on the wall, was a poster of a woman's body showing all the places radiation was being deposited from Three Mile Island, the nuclear power plant 12 miles to the southeast, on an island in the Susquehanna.

 86. I remember taking a tv to my Dunkin' Donuts night shift in 1979 when the nuclear reactor at Three Mile Island started to melt down, 150 miles from where I was going to college.

 87. It's a club: Three Mile Island, Chernobyl, & Fukushima.

 88. A mala is a cycle of 108: I do 3 malas of yoga breathing every morning.

 89. Last September the Pentagon & the Joint Chiefs of Staff pledged to put $108 billion into US nuclear weapons.